Tourist swept away by large wave in Thailand while doing yoga

 The Samui City Municipality had reportedly closed access to the rocky area below the viewpoint after the incident occurred and local authorities established a marine search to try and find the missing tourist.

-Her fiance had confirmed her identity and her body had been transferred to Koh Samui Hospital for autopsy.
+Her fiance confirmed her identity and her body was transferred to Koh Samui Hospital for autopsy.

 Join our commenting forum